child safe policy

 This Policy applies to the participants, parents/guardians/carers, spectators, the IGN&GPS Team and affiliates/partners, including the Club Narrabri RSL and Golfie members, guests and the regional community partaking in IGN&GPS programs, activities and services.

-This Policy will continue to apply retrospectively to a person following the cessation of their association or employment with IGN&GPS.
-Failure to implement and comply with this Policy may cause IGN&GPS to end its affiliation or partnership with an oganisation that is in breach of its obligations.
+These policies will continue to apply retrospectively to a person following the cessation of their association or employment with IGN&GPS.
+Failure to implement and comply with these policies may cause IGN&GPS to end its affiliation or partnership with an oganisation that is in breach of its obligations.

 Definitions